LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 ## Collaboration

 There are about 50 repositories on the [Libraries Hacked GitHub page](https://github.com/librarieshacked).
-These are all projects, some long term, others one-off.
+Some of these are long term projects, others one-off.
 With the code available to view.

 However, open source is not just about making code visible.
 One of the benefits is to enable collaboration.

-I've been really pleased that a couple of times in the last month people have contributed code to Libraries Hacked projects.
+I've been really pleased that twice in the last month people have contributed code to Libraries Hacked projects.
 It would be amazing if that continued.

 ## Talk to the public not libraries

 UK public libraries are short-staffed, under-funded, lacking in digital training, and busy.
 It's not good, but it's true.
-With some amazing exceptions, they have little sympathy for extending digital services, prototyping digital applications, or releasing open data.
+With some amazing exceptions, they have little sympathy for developing digital services, prototyping applications, or releasing open data.
 Not negativity for those things, just enough on their plate.

-And coming to that realisation has been important.
+Coming to that realisation has been important.
 Being a library user, the projects I enjoy are ones that have a public focus rather than a library service one.

 For example, I'd like to experiment with alternative library websites.
 Providing the usual facilities like browsing books, placing reservations, managing loans, but taking the opportunity to do these in ways they haven't been done before.

-That doesn't require direct input from library services.
-It would be purely related to the public experience of using libraries and makes sense to involve the public more and leave libraries alone.
+That doesn't require input from library services.
+It would be purely related to the public experience of using libraries, and makes sense to involve the public more and leave libraries alone.

 ## Sponsorship